markwal/OctoPrint-GPX/README.md

 An OctoPrint plug-in to use GPX as the protocol layer underneath rather than replacing g-code to talk to s3g/x3g machines, for example, a FlashForge.

-This plugin as it is now written requires brand new hooks that are just barely in OctoPrint's devel branch, so you'll need to run from source on the bleeding edge until that makes it into an official release
+This plugin requires brand new hooks that are in the 1.2.0 version of OctoPrint.
+As of this writing, it's still in release candidate mode.
+So to use my plugin you'll need to update to the latest release candidate.

 ## Caveats
 I've only tested this on one config: